liamsmith3194/otter-hockey/README.md

     - After adding items to the basket, I am able to see the amount needed for free delivery change, providing me with an amount remaining.
     - When my basket reached the delivery threshold, the paragraph was removed as expected.

-1. I want to be able to *click a button which takes me to my bag and check out* so that I can **proceed with payment easily.**
+1. I want to be able to *click a button which takes me to my basket and check out* so that I can **proceed with payment easily.**

     - The toast notification provides a handy link to the basket in order for me to check out, with the button standing out from the notification block.